-Any sort of criminal record, from an arrest, to deferred adjudication, to a conviction, is very likely to end up on your "criminal record."
+Any sort of criminal conduct - an arrest, deferred adjudication, a conviction - is very likely to end up on your "criminal record."
 This is true even if it is for something minor in the juvenile court.
-Your "criminal record" will be accessed by potential employers and landlords, and can prevent you from pursuing all sorts of types of jobs because your record keeps you from getting certified or licensed.
-There is a lot of misinformation about what will or can show up on your criminal record and it is important that you understand that most of your history probably will show up unless you go to court and get the court to take special action to have it taken out of your record.
-And for some type of things, a judge will not have authority to remove it from your record.
+Your "criminal record" will be accessed by potential employers and landlords, and can prevent you from pursuing all sorts of jobs because an unclean record can keep keeps you from getting certified or licensed.
+There is a lot of misinformation about what will or can show up on your criminal record.
+It is important for you to understand that most of your history probably will show up unless you go to court and get the court to take special action to have it taken out of your record.
+For some types of things, a judge will not have authority to remove it from your record.
 It is best if you never get in trouble with the law, and if you do, that you don't get in trouble again.